CMB delensing with deep learning: Introduction

 In recent years, deep learning and artificial intelligence techniques have developed rapidly, gaining widespread attention and significant application in various disciplines.
-Astronomy research has been catching up, and many studies have emerged, applying deep learning for data analysis~\citep{Gupta:2018eev,Caldeira:2018ojb, zhou2018unet++,Zhang:2019ryt,zhou2019unet++,Springer:2018aak,Makinen:2020gvh,Guzman:2021ygf,Ni:2022kxn,Gao:2022xdb}.
-These studies have demonstrated the high effectiveness of deep learning in image reconstruction and segmentation tasks, enabling the detection of features at the pixel level~\citep{wang2018interactive,ghosh2019understanding,minaee2021image}.
+Astronomy research has been catching up, and many studies have emerged, applying deep learning for data analysis~\cite{Gupta:2018eev,Caldeira:2018ojb, zhou2018unet++,Zhang:2019ryt,zhou2019unet++,Springer:2018aak,Makinen:2020gvh,Guzman:2021ygf,Ni:2022kxn,Gao:2022xdb,Yan:2024czw}.
+These studies have demonstrated the high effectiveness of deep learning in image reconstruction and segmentation tasks, enabling the detection of features at the pixel level~\cite{wang2018interactive,ghosh2019understanding,minaee2021image}.

-This work adopts the sky map segmentation method proposed by \citet{Makinen:2020gvh}.
-The method relies on the Healpix pixelization scheme, which divides the two-dimensional spherical sky map into multiple two-dimensional plane images.
+This work adopts the sky map segmentation method proposed by Makinen~\cite{Makinen:2020gvh}.
+The method relies on the HEALPix pixelization scheme, which divides the two-dimensional spherical sky map into multiple two-dimensional plane images.
 We apply this sky map segmentation method to attempt a novel CMB delensing approach that can remove the lensing effect.

 The paper is organized as follows.
-In Section \ref{sec:simulation}, we present a fundamental overview of CMB and lensing, along with a clear problem statement.
-This section also encompasses simulations of both CMB lensing and unlensing data, as well as noise simulation.
-Section \ref{sec:unet} delves into the details of the U-Net++ architecture, data pre-processing techniques, and the predictions generated by U-Net++.
+In Section \ref{sec:simulation}, we present the simulation of CMB and the preprocessing of simulated data.
+In Section \ref{sec:unet}, we describe the methods of quadratic estimator~(QE) delensing and UNet++ delensing.
 In Section \ref{sec:result}, we provide a comprehensive analysis of the obtained results.
 Finally, Section \ref{sec:conclusions} provides the concluding remarks.